Tudor Adventure, King James' Bible Conference

 Estimated Local Cash Needed

-35 pounds sterling - Will need tickets for entry to the Palace and for public transport to Hampton Court Palace and return.
-Also food and drink on the day.
+35 pounds sterling - Will need tickets for entry to the Palace, the cost of public transport and any food and drink on the day.

 I guide using public transport and/or on foot.
 I can arrange private transport if required.